syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 control: Grid
 documentation: ug
 ---
-# Enable Scrolling in Grid
+# Enable Scrolling in ASP.NET MVC Grid

 Scrolling can be enabled by setting the `AllowScrolling` as `true`.
 The height and width can be set to grid by using the properties  `Height` and `Width` property of the `ScrollSettings`.